georgewalkley/georgewalkley.github.io/george.md

 permalink: /george/
 ---

-I am a consultant specialising in media and publishing.
+I am a consultant and researcher specialising in media and publishing.

 I worked in the book business for nearly twenty five years, initially as a bookseller and then in online content development for Ottakar's Plc.
 In 2005 I moved to the publishing side as a marketing manager at Time Warner Book Group (soon after rebranded to Little, Brown Book Group), and went on to hold a series of senior marketing, digital and strategy roles there and at Little, Brown's parent company Hachette UK.